Realharambe/Disvorce-Clicker/README.md

 # Disvorce-Clicker
- (this is the idea of Pretender on discord
+ this is the idea of Pretender on discord.
+ Sorry if you get offended by this.